-One of the focus points of the proposal for amending the Energy Performance of Buildings Directive (EPBD) is to better tap the potential of Smart Ready Technologies (SRT).
+One of the focus points of the amended Energy Performance of Buildings Directive (EPBD) is to better tap the potential of Smart Ready Technologies (SRT).
 A greater uptake of smart technologies is expected to lead to significant energy savings in a cost-effective way, meanwhile it improves the comfort in the buildings and has the building adjusted to the needs of the user.
 Additionally, smart buildings have been identified and acknowledged as the key enablers of the future energy systems, in which there will be larger share of renewables, distributed supply and energy flexibility which is also managed on the demand side (e-mobility infrastructure, on-site electricity generation, energy storage).
 (EC, 2016)

 The revised EPBD was approved by the European Parliament on 17 April 2018 and by the Council on 14 May 2018.
-While the current EPBD already considers Information and Communication Technologies (ICT) and smart systems to some extent4, the revised EPBD aims to provide additional support by:
+While the current EPBD already considers Information and Communication Technologies (ICT) and smart systems to some extent5, the revised EPBD aims to provide additional support by:

-• introducing Building Automation and Control Systems (BACS) as an alternative to physical inspections;

-reinforcing building automation by introducing additional requirements on room temperature level controls, building automation and controls and enhanced consideration of typical operating conditions;

-introducing a 'Smart Readiness Indicator (SRI) for Buildings' to assess the technological readiness of buildings to interact with their occupants and the energy environment and, to operate more efficiently.
+- introducing Building Automation and Control Systems (BACS) as an alternative to physical inspections; - reinforcing building automation by introducing additional requirements on room temperature level controls, building automation and controls and enhanced consideration of typical operating conditions; - using building codes to support the roll-out of the recharging infrastructure for e-mobility; - introducing a 'Smart Readiness Indicator (SRI) for Buildings' to assess the technological readiness of buildings to interact with their occupants and the energy environment and, to operate more efficiently.